bsc-pm/tampi/README.md

 Finally, both OpenMP and OmpSs-2 applications can be launched as any traditional hybrid program.

 ### Fortran

+**IMPORTANT:** Fortran applications are not supported in TAMPI-OPT for the moment.

 The `TAMPIf.h` header for Fortran defines some preprocessor macros.
 Therefore, to correctly use TAMPI in Fortran programs, users must include the header with `#include "TAMPIf.h"` at the starting lines of the